shawkyGalal/Apigee-ResourceManager/README.md

-## 2- Build an automatic on demand capacity control and resource failures handling system.
-This will implemented by continuously monitoring all Apigee message processors and routers and make the appropriate decision to allocate these type of resources to different Apigee Environment based on availability and workload to grantee a High Availability and ensure SRE
-Under Construction ....

-## 3- Perform specific Apigee queries like :
+## 2- Perform specific Apigee queries like :
 ### Find All Products without Proxies
 ### Find all Target Server Usage in all Proxies
 ### Find all un-deployed proxies
 ### Find All Products without Proxies

+## 3- for Apigee onprimes, Build an automatic on demand capacity control and resource failures handling system.
+This will implemented by continuously monitoring all Apigee message processors and routers and make the appropriate decision to allocate these type of resources to different Apigee Environment based on availability and workload to grantee a High Availability and ensure SRE
+Under Construction ....